Zubenna/doctor-appointment-app/README.md

 - User can filter the list based on specialty.
 - User can see details of each doctor.
 - User can book appointments with any doctor on display.
+- User can delete or edit booked appointment.
 - User can register or create an account.
 - Registered users can log in with their username and password.